Riddhiman-1098/PhytoBeacon/README.md

 # PhytoBeacon 🧪
-Real-time detection of Phytoplankton using Deep Learning
+Phytoplankton Detection GUI using Deep Learning
 Here’s a detailed and well-structured `README.md` content for your Python Tkinter application using YOLO for object detection:

 ---